-Megan Coles is a graduate of Memorial University, the National Theatre School of Canada and is currently enrolled in the UBC MFA Opt-Res program.
+Megan Gail Coles is a graduate of Memorial University, the National Theatre School of Canada, UBC and is currently a PhD Candidate at Concordia University.
 She is Co-founder and Artistic Director of Poverty Cove Theatre Company.
-Megan is presently working on her debut novel Small Game Hunting at the Local Coward Gun Club (House of Anansi 2019) and The Driftwood Trilogy of plays.
+Megan is recently published her debut novel Small Game Hunting at the Local Coward Gun Club (House of Anansi 2019).
 Megan's first fiction collection, Eating Habits of the Chronically Lonesome (Killick), won the BMO Winterset Award, the ReLit Award and the Margaret & John Savage First Book Award and earned her the one time Writers Trust 5x5 prize.
-Originally from Savage Cove on the Great Northern Peninsula, Megan now resides in St. John's where she also the Artist-In-Residence at the Arts and Culture Centre.
+Originally from Savage Cove on the Great Northern Peninsula, Megan now resides in St. John's.

 Randy Drover is an award-winning writer and a graduate of Memorial University of Newfoundland.
 He is the assistant publisher at ISER Books, and a long-serving poetry editor at Riddle Fence.
 His fiction and poetry have been featured in journals and anthologies and have won numerous awards, including the inaugural Cox & Palmer SPARKS Creative Writing Award.
 He lives in downtown St. John’s.